Applications have now closed for the 2023 intake

 Our Information Systems teams underpin everything we do at Baillie Gifford.
 We know technology never stands still, and neither do we.
 As the largest department in the firm, we continually push to find better, more effective solutions for every business need.
-And as a result, we have often been early adopters of new technologies, and were one of the first UK companies to implement virtualisation and VOIP services.
-Today, we continue this forward thinking approach by closely following technical trends, creating innovative teams like our AI Research function, and using the best Cloud and DevOps solutions available.
+Today, we continue this forward-thinking approach by closely following technical trends, creating innovative teams like our AI Research function, and using the best Cloud and DevOps solutions available.
+We constantly strive to harness the benefits of new technologies and pass these benefits on to our colleagues across the business wherever possible.

 Join us on our Technology Solutions training programme, and you’ll work with cutting-edge technology to create new business solutions.
 You’ll collaborate with internal clients across the firm to fully understand what they need, then work in your team and with other Information Systems colleagues to create technical systems and applications that deliver real results.

 Technology Solutions is a two-year rotational programme to develop the technical and team leaders of our future.
-It is designed to give you an understanding of the department as a whole, the different teams that operate within it, and the range of technologies we use.
-There are two streams to select from – Software Development and Technical Infrastructure.
-Whichever specialism you choose, you’ll join us in a permanent role from day one and receive the necessary training to broaden your skills and discover your future potential.
+It is designed to give you an understanding of the department, the different teams that operate within it, and the range of technologies we use.
+So, whether you are immersed in the development of new applications or in the optimisation of our enterprise IT, you’ll join us in a permanent role from day one, receive the necessary training to broaden your skills and discover your future potential.

 “Our graduates get involved in real work as early as possible.
 We want them talking to people across the business, finding out what they need from their technology and creating imaginative solutions that really deliver.”

-Upon completion of the project and around six months into the programme, you’ll begin a series of 3-4 month placements, each in a different Information Systems team.
-If you apply for the Software Stream, you’ll gain experience in full stack development, working with technologies like ASP.NET Core, as well as HTML 5 platforms, Angular, iOS Mobile Development and Android.
-On our Infrastructure Stream, you’ll help to maintain the firm’s IT, conferencing and telecommunications suite, whilst exploring how emerging technologies can shape the future of the business.
-It’s an opportunity to get hands-on with technology from leading vendors, like Dell EMC, Cisco, Splunk, Palo Alto and Bloomberg.
+Upon completion of the project and around six months into the programme, you’ll begin a series of 2–6-month placements, each in a different Information Systems team.
+If you indicate a software focus, you’ll gain experience in full-stack development, working with technologies like Microsoft .NET, as well as HTML 5 platforms, and Angular.
+Graduates with a focus aligned to our underlying Infrastructure will help to maintain the firm’s enterprise IT, conferencing, and telecommunications environments, whilst exploring how emerging technologies can shape the future of the business.
+It’s an opportunity to get hands-on with technology from leading vendors, like Dell EMC, Splunk, Palo Alto, Carbon Black, VX Rail, and Microsoft 365.

 It’s not just about developing your technical skills though.
 Your two years on the programme will be underpinned by a structured framework of professional skills training, including presentations, report writing and effective meeting techniques.
 And your development won’t stop there, as throughout the programme and beyond you’ll have constant opportunities to learn and progress through webinars and conferences.